Magnetic Centrifuge Effects in Ultrafast Laser Ablation Plasmas: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank the University of Michigan and Gerard Mourou, while director at the Center for Ultrafast Optical Science, for providing support and resources during the experimental phase of this work.
-The equipment used to collect these data was assembled through a grant from the Air Force Office of Scientific Research.
+The experimental work reported here was performed at the Gerard Mourou Center for Ultrafast Optical Science, University of Michigan, Ann Arbor, MI during the years 1999-2002.
+The authors would like to thank the University of Michigan and Gerard Mourou, while he was director at the Center, for providing support and resources during the experimental phase of this work.
+Technical assistance and laboratory support was provided by Zhiyu Zhang and John Nees.This work was supported in part by the National Science Foundation through the Center for Ultrafast Optical Science under Grant No. STC PHY 8920108, and by the Airforce Office of Scientific Research through an AFOSR DURIP equipment Grant No. F49620-95-1-0474